LeeMatthewHiggins/FeatureBasedApp/README.md

 There are two factories/libraries:

-A *widget libaray*, which can build widgets given a feature type.
+A *widget library*, which can build widgets given a feature type.

-A *provider libaray*, which can build providers given a type (viewmodel type) and a context.
+A *provider library*, which can build providers given a type (viewmodel type) and a context.

 Features are resolved using a FeatureResolver widget, this uses the libraries above to build the feature.